philipdaquin/friend-recommendation-provision/README.md

 # Friend Recommendation Infrastructure Provisioning [POC]
-**Note: Currently works in the US-East Region.
-There seems to be an issue when initialising in Sydney Region.

 This project provisions a Kubernetes Cluster (EKS) to manage each microservices.
 It uses a GitOps workflow to simplfy the process of Continous Deployments to AWS.

 This repo is for:
-- Cloud infrastructure
+- Platform infrastructure
 - End to End CI and CD Pipeline
-- Centralised Monitoring and Logging
+- Centralised Monitoring, Alerting and Logging

 ### Prerequisites: